Beyond the Frost-Cold Sea: Chapter XIX

 Table of Contents

 (All page numbers refer to the Seventh Edition of the Call of Cthulhu Keeper Rulebook, published 2015 by Chaosium, Inc. I am in no way affiliated with Chaosium or the writers of the Call of Cthulhu roleplaying game system.
-Content notes for this chapter: violence, death, murder, cult activity including blood sacrifice and implied forced pregnancy.)
+Content notes for this chapter: violence, kidnapping, murder, blood sacrifice, eldritch horror.)

-Continue reading “Chapter Two: Green Grows the Lily (Part Two)”
+Continue reading “Chapter Three: The Singer of Tales (Part Two)”